Fujifilm X-A10 vs X-A3

-The Fujifilm X-A10 and the Fujifilm X-A3 are two digital cameras that were officially introduced, respectively, in December 2016 and August 2016.
+The Fujifilm X-A10 and the Fujifilm X-A3 are two digital cameras that were revealed to the public, respectively, in December 2016 and August 2016.
 Both the X-A10 and the X-A3 are mirrorless interchangeable lens cameras that are equipped with an APS-C sensor.
-The X-A10 has a resolution of 16 megapixel, whereas the X-A3 provides 24 MP.
+The X-A10 has a resolution of 16 megapixels, whereas the X-A3 provides 24 MP.

 An illustration of the physical size and weight of the Fujifilm X-A10 and the Fujifilm X-A3 is provided in the side-by-side display below.
-Three consecutive perspectives from the front, the top, and the back are presented.
-All size dimensions are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left side – the X-A10 – represents the basis for the calculations across all the size and weight measures).
+The two cameras are presented according to their relative size.
+Three consecutive perspectives from the front, the top, and the back are available.
+All width, height and depth dimensions are rounded to the nearest millimeter.

 In this particular case, the Fujifilm X-A10 and the Fujifilm X-A3 have exactly the same width and height, and, thus, have identically-sized bodies.
 However, the X-A3 is slightly heavier (2 percent) than the X-A10.
 In this context, it is worth noting that neither the X-A10 nor the X-A3 are weather-sealed.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 In this particular case, both cameras feature the same lens mount, so that they can use the same lenses.
-You can find an overview of suitable optics in the Fujinon X Lens Catalog.
+You can compare the optics available in the Fujinon X Lens Catalog.
 Mirrorless cameras, such as the two under consideration, have the additional advantage of having a short flange to focal plane distance, which makes it possible to mount many lenses from other systems onto the camera via adapters.

 Both cameras under consideration feature an APS-C sensor, but their sensors differ slightly in size.
 They nevertheless have the same format factor of 1.5.
 Both cameras have a native aspect ratio (sensor width to sensor height) of 3:2.